 Gender Pay Gap reporting

-Gender Pay Gap reporting is a legislative requirement the Government brought into effect in 2018 for organisations employing more than 250 people.
-It’s important to note that it is not the same as the requirement to pay men and women equal pay for equal work.
+It’s important to note that it’s not the same as the requirement to pay men and women equal pay for equal work.
 We’re confident we pay men and women equally for doing like for like work.